 Dewert Okin Linear Actuators

-Lippert Studios has worked with Dewert Okin for over 15 years on projects ranging from hospital bed actuators to custom control interfaces and linear drive systems.
-Dewert Okin itself was formed from the merger of two German innovators, Dewert and OKIN, both founded in the 1980s and known for early breakthroughs like the Dymat and OKIMAT actuator lines.
-Today, Dewert Okin is part of Phoenix Mecano and remains a major leader in medical, bedding, seating, and office drive technology.
+Lippert Studios has been working with Dewert Okin for over 15 years on projects ranging from hospital bed drives and customised user interfaces to specialised linear drive systems.
+Dewert Okin was formed from the merger of the two German innovators Dewert and OKIN, who made their name in the 1980s with early developments such as the Dymat and OKIMAT drives.
+Today, Dewert Okin is part of the Phoenix Mecano Group and remains a leading supplier of drive and system technology for medical applications, beds, seating and office solutions.

 Delta Drive